7.2 Managing Allegations against Staff and Volunteers Working with Children

 Every effort should be made to reach a conclusion in all cases even if:

 In the event that the employee resigns whilst under formal disciplinary action under the Managing Allegations Procedure, the employer must continue and conclude the disciplinary process to reach an outcome.
-If the outcome would have resulted in a dismissal, the employer must still refer to the relevant regulatory body e.g. HCPC, General Teaching Council, Disclosure and Barring Service.
+If the outcome would have resulted in a dismissal, the employer must still refer to the relevant regulatory body e.g. SW England, TRA, Disclosure and Barring Service.

 ‘Settlement agreements’ must not be used.
 A ‘settlement agreement’ is a negotiated settlement which often involves an agreed termination of the contract.
 Terms of the agreement may include an undertaking that disciplinary action is not taken and that a future reference is agreed.